South Indian style Tamilnadu Spicy Chettinad Poondu Kuzhambu recipe with step by step pictures.

 - Heat oil in a kadai and add in the mustard seeds and urad dal.
 Let it splutter.
 Add in two whole pods of peeled garlic.
 Fry for a minute.

 - Add in a lot of curry leaves.
 About 3 sprigs.
 Curry leaves are an important flavor component.
 So do not skip.
-Add in the onions too and saute for 2-3 minutes.
+Add in the small onions too and saute for 2-3 minutes.

 - Add in the tamarind pulp/juice, salt, asafoetida, turmeric and coriander powder.